anon-blue/anon.blue/README.txt

                                                             ^lue blue

-                        throw yourself down the hill, there are wings on your ba ck, we'll see the sky together
+                        throw yourself down the hill, there are wings on your ba ck, we'll see the sky together                     good morning Mister Lord